baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

 }
 ```

 Looking at the individual dark patterns, 43.2&nbsp;% of the dialogs did not have a "reject" button on the first layer.
 Ambiguous labels for the "accept" and "reject" buttons were also common with 37.5&nbsp;% and 32.8&nbsp;% of dialogs exhibiting them, respectively.
-"Accept" buttons were most commonly highlighted compared to "reject" buttons by colour with 31.2&nbsp;% of dialogs compared to only 10.7&nbsp;% of dialogs highlighting the "accept" button by size.
+"Accept" buttons were most commonly highlighted compared to "reject" buttons by colour with 31.2&nbsp;% of dialogs, compared to only 10.7&nbsp;% of dialogs highlighting the "accept" button by size.
 Finally, 16 apps (4.2&nbsp;%) quit after refusing consent.

 [@Fig:results-dialog-dark-patterns] illustrates the observed combinations of dark patterns in consent dialogs and compares them against the apps' top chart positions.
 We most commonly observed "accept" buttons with an ambiguous label in combination with no "reject" button on the first layer (22.7&nbsp;% of dialogs).
 Consent dialogs also often have an ambiguous "reject" button and highlight the "accept" button by colour (14.3&nbsp;%).
 Both of those were slightly more frequently the case for apps ranked highly in the top charts.
-Other than that, most dark patterns occurred on their own and with no significant correlation to the apps' top chart position.
+Other than that, most of the dark patterns occurred on their own and with no significant correlation to the apps' top chart position.

 In total, we have detected at least one dark pattern in 347 of the 384 apps with a dialog (90.36&nbsp;%).
 The share of dark patterns in dialogs is slightly higher on Android with 136 of 149 dialogs (91.28&nbsp;%) compared to 211 of 235 (89.79&nbsp;%) on iOS.